MV-Adapter: Multimodal Video Transfer Learning for Video Text Retrieval: Related Work

 \subsection{Parameter-Efficient Transfer Learning}

-As the model grows larger, fully fine-tuning all parameters are prohibitively costly.
+As the model grows larger, fully fine-tuning all parameters is prohibitively costly.
 Therefore, the demand for parameter-efficient transfer learning (PETL) increases.
 PETL methods can be broadly classified into two categories.
 The first category updates partial parameters in the model sparsely~\cite{bitfit,diff}.
 The second approach update only newly added parameters/modules.
 For example, \cite{lora,prefix} add or modify the $QKV$ matrix in the transformer module. \cite{vpt,ppt} add learnable parameters to the input in the form of prompts.
 Adapter~\cite{framework} is one of the mainstream PETL methods in this direction.
-Early works \cite{rebuffi2017learning,rebuffi2018efficient} introduce adapters to Computer Vision. \cite{adaptmlp} proposes a simple adapter AdaptFormer based on ViTs\cite{vit}.
-The Convpass\cite{convpass} and ST-Adapter\cite{st} utilize the spatial invariance and the temporal information of videos respectively.
-Adapters are also widely used in NLP\cite{adapt,framework}.
+Early works \cite{rebuffi2017learning,rebuffi2018efficient} introduce adapters to Computer Vision. \cite{adaptmlp} proposes a simple adapter AdaptFormer based on ViTs~\cite{vit}.
+The Convpass\cite{convpass} and ST-Adapter~\cite{st} utilize the spatial invariance and the temporal information of videos respectively.
+Adapters are also widely used in NLP~\cite{adapt,framework}.

 Adapter for multimodal tasks is relatively scarce.
 Previous works \cite{adaptmlp,convpass,framework} focus on unimodal tasks like classification.
-VL-adapter \cite{vl} only adapts the text stream, while the visual projection of CLIP remains fine-tuned.
-Different from above works, our method takes into consideration of both modalities and adapts to the temporal domain.
+VL-adapter \cite{vl} only adapts the text stream, while the visual projection of CLIP is fine-tuned. \cite{cm_thu} adjusts CLIP by inserting a few parameterization layers while ignoring the temporal modeling in transfer learning.
+UniAdapter \cite{lu2023uniadapter} and Aurora \cite{wang2023parameter} respectively transfer BLIP \cite{li2022blip} to some multimodal tasks in a parameter efficient manner through knowledge sharing and mode approximation.
+Different from above works, our method takes both modalities into consideration and adapts to the temporal domains.